ailab-bio/GraphINVENT2/experiments/README.md

 # GraphINVENT2 Experiments

-End-to-end experimental evaluation suite for the GraphINVENT2 paper.
-Four experiments cover all three training modes: unconditional (pretraining + transfer learning), goal-directed (RL), and conditional generation.
+Four experiments covering the three training modes: unconditional (pretraining, then transfer learning), goal-directed (RL against oracles you define), and conditional generation.
+Each experiment builds on the ChEMBL prior produced by the first, so the dependency order matters more than the numbering suggests.

 ---